cassetti/cassetti/README.md

 Also, I'm always on the 18+ server.
 I don't like talking to minors.

 I hide liberally.
-If you're here because I hid your friend, usually it's because they were Komaeda (I fucking hate that guy) or another character/ship/source that upsets me.
-Sorry!
+If you're hidden it's likely becuase you're in the Project Moon fandom.

 I wander around a lot.
-Usually I chill at spawn, docks, or the PM corner when it's active.
+Usually I chill at spawn or docks.

 I've never touched TikTok and I've been on here since March 2017 so I don't really know where these new kids are coming from or what the hot new trends are.